gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>The "data" object that is passed to the view is a very (and I mean very)
-simplistic ViewModel &mdash; basically a representation of a more complex data model using primitives.
+The "data" object that is passed to the view is a very (and I mean very) simplistic ViewModel &mdash; basically a representation of a more complex data model using primitives.
 This is fine for a simplistic view, but as soon as you start to do something more complex, you quickly realize that something has to give.